JC A Level & IB Economics Real World Examples

 Real World / Real Life Examples in Economics will provide a deeper appreciation and understanding of the many concepts and policies taught.
 They help make Economics come alive and make the learning a lot more exciting and enjoyable.
+This is true regardless of whether you are studying JC A Level Economics or IB Economics.
 Imagine seeing your economic theories come alive during the season of US-China trade wars waged between Trump and Xi or witnessing how supply chain disruptions and loose monetary and fiscal policies are resulting in a problem of Inflation in the midst of Covid pandemic!

-Students in Mr Hong's Economics tuition classes (IB/JC/A Level/H2/H1) can instantly make connections between global affairs and economic theories studied, enabling them to predict outcomes of certain events or policies enacted.
+Students in Mr Hong's Economics tuition for IB & JC A Level (H2/H1) can instantly make connections between global affairs and economic theories studied, enabling them to predict outcomes of certain events or policies enacted.
 Mr Hong has even shown how he could PREDICT that Vietnam would benefit from the US-China trade war.
 This is extremely powerful knowledge and understanding, that can be relevant. for example, to the lucrative field of forex trading!

 As Calista Tan from ACS Indep noted: